sourced/deploymentmanager-samples/community/cloud-foundation/docs/black_box_user_guide.md

     my-instance-prod-2  compute.v1.instance  COMPLETED  []
 ```

 *** Not sure where we got 2 instances - the instance.yaml file had only 1...
-Also, not sute why my-instance-prod-1 is deployed in Stage 2, and my-instance-prod-2 is deployed in Stage 3 ***
+Also, not sure why my-instance-prod-1 is deployed in Stage 2, and my-instance-prod-2 is deployed in Stage 3 ***

-*** Do we want to tell the reader that they should check the results/logs/whatever else?
+*** Do we want to tell the reader that they should check the results/logs/whatever else? ***
-Do we want to tell the reader what can go wrong and what to do for each type of "wrong"? ***

-### Deployment Update
+The following conditions will result in the actin failure, with an error message displayed:

+- One or more of the specified deployments already exist
+- One or more of the submitted config files are invalid
+- One or more of the submitted config files contain circular dependencies (i.e., deployment A depends on deployment B, and B depends on A)

+### The "update" action

 `Note:` Make sure that the deployments you are going to update already exist in your environment.
 An attempt to update deployment that does not exist will result in an error.
 Yon can, however, do one of the following:

-- Use the **create** action to create the required deployments - see the [Deployment Creation](#deployment-creation) section
+- Use the **create** action to create the required deployments - see [The "create" action](#the-create-action) section
-- Use the **apply** action to let the CFT decide which deployments must be created (because they do not exist), and which ones must be updated (because they do exist) - see the [Deployment Application](#deployment-application) section
+- Use the **apply** action to let the CFT decide which deployments must be created (because they do not exist), and which ones must be updated (because they do exist) - see [The "apply" action](#the-apply-action) section

 To update multiple configs, in the CLI, type: